 Alerts focus on price momentum surges.
 These, especially if accompanied by volume surges, often precede a significant and sustained move.
-The top 100 stocks from our momentum scan are listed along with volume data.
-This is a free list.
+The top 50 stocks from our momentum scan are listed along with their “volume momentum.”
+The list is updated daily. .

-We screen for volume surges, and the list is free.
+We have two different methods of screening for volume surges.
+The “Price/Volume Surges” page shows only stocks that have had a price surge of at least 2% and a volume surge of at least 50%.
 This scanner looks at volume surges without regard to price changes.
 Many investors are interested in such stocks because the volume surge often precedes a price surge.
 The greater the surge in volume, the more likely it is that price will follow.
 This scanner report ranks stocks by the magnitude of their volume surge.

-We find and list the strongest 100 stocks in rank order.
-The above link will take you to the page where examples are shown.
+We find and list the strongest 100 stocks, and the list is updated every week.
+More frequent updates would be overkill, even for active traders, because many of the stocks have “persistent strength.”
+If they are strong one day, they are likely to be strong the next (the link here will take you to the page where examples are shown).
+A list of 100 strong stocks should be more than enough to last a week.
 A strategy for building a portfolio based on these lists is illustrated.
-The strength rank algorithm used for this service is identical to the one used for The Valuator, and it is far superior to the relatively simplistic RSI used at many websites (The RSI is a quick and easy upload from data vendors.
-Most website operators do very little or no original research, and very few invest time and energy in the development of screening algorithms).
+The strength rank algorithm used for this service is identical to the one used for The Valuator, and it is far superior to the relatively simplistic RSI used at many Web sites (The RSI is a quick and easy upload from data vendors.
+Most Web site operators do very little or no original research, and very few invest time and energy in the development of screening algorithms).
 The RSI can rank stocks highly even if they have a terrible pattern context.
 Our strength algorithm finds stocks with the strongest chart patterns.

 Breakouts and Surges

-Here is where you can find free tutorials on trading strategies, stock investment, investment strategy, systems & tactics of buying and selling, stop-loss strategies, charts & indicators, support & resistance.
+Here is where you can find free tutorials on trading strategies, stock investment, investment strategy, systems & tactics of buying and selling, stop-loss strategy, charts & indicators, support & resistance.

-This section of the website requires a password for entry to the subscriber reports.
-Subscribers to The Valuator can download a spreadsheet that can be sorted and they have access other information.
+This section of the Web site requires a password for entry.
+Subscribers to The Valuator can download a spreadsheet that is sortable and access other information.
 Subscribers to StockAlerts get lists of stocks that have triggered various alert systems (they can get both “up” and “down” alerts).